CongducPham/LowCostLoRaGw/gw_full_latest/scripts/rak2245-rak831/README.md

 Note that we are not launching the gateway with a system service (using `systemctl enable|start` for instance) because we use pipe redirection to pass information from one stage to another, therefore several processes linked together need to be launched.

-The first line starts all side modules (for instance launching Node-Red if needed, setting up the 3G connection if needed,...) needed by the low-cost LoRa IoT framework except for the single channel gateway (i.e. `sudo ./lora_gateway | python ./post_processing_gw.py`).
+The `start_gw.sh` script run with the first line starts all side modules (for instance launching Node-Red if needed, setting up the 3G connection if needed,...) needed by the low-cost LoRa IoT framework except for the single-channel gateway low-level program.
 In this way, every new functionality added to the low-cost LoRa IoT framework is also available.
-The second line actually launch the `start_lpf_pprocessing_gw.sh` shell script to start `lora_pkt_fwd` with the processing stage to benefit from the multi-channel radio support, i.e:
+The second line actually launch the `start_lpf_pprocessing_gw.sh` shell script to start the modified Semtech's `lora_pkt_fwd` with our post-processing stage to benefit from the multi-channel radio support, i.e:

 	> sudo /opt/ttn_gateway/packet_forwarder/lora_pkt_fwd/lora_pkt_fwd | python ./lora_pkt_fwd_formatter.py | python ./post_processing_gw.py